mapbox/batfish/docs/advanced-usage.md

 Store data in JSON or JS, anywhere in your project, then specify which data to inject into any given page with [`dataSelectors`] in your configuration.
 [`dataSelectors`] also have access to build-time data, like the front matter of all the pages being compiled.

-Then, to select data to be injected into a specific page, provide `injectedData` front matter that is a [sequence](http://www.yaml.org/spec/1.2/spec.html#style/block/sequence) of strings, each representing a key in the `dataSelectors` object in your configuration.
+Each data selector creates a module that can be `import`ed to inject that the return value into a component or page.
-The return value from that data selector function will be injected into the page.
+The return value of the data selector is the default export of the module available at `@mapbox/batfish/data/[selector-name-kebab-cased]`.

 Example: